cyruzin/golang-tmdb/README.md

 // You can read more about how this works:
 // https://developers.themoviedb.org/3/authentication/how-do-i-generate-a-session-id
 tmdbClient.SetSessionID(os.GetEnv("YOUR_SESSION_ID"))

-// OPTIONAL (Recommended): Enabling auto retry functionality.
-// This option will retry if the previous request fail (429 TOO MANY REQUESTS). tmdbClient.SetClientAutoRetry()

 movie, err := tmdbClient.GetMovieDetails(297802, nil)
 if err != nil {